Gunsundari (1934 film)

 Gunsundari is 1934 Indian Hindi social drama film directed by Chandulal Shah.
 The film was a remake of 1927 film of same name and was remade again in 1948.
-It was successful.
+It was a commercial success.

 Plot

-Shyamaldas has two sons Chandrakant and Vinu, and a daughter Kusum.
-Due to his alcoholic father's behaviour, Chandrakant is disheartened as falls for schemes of Madanrai and prostitute Bansari who are plotting to get her property.
-Sushila, a sister-in-law of Chandrakant's wife Gunsundari, has troubled relationship with his husband Vasantrai who takes away her necklace.
-Gunsundari helps her by giving her some money which she can not reveal to other due to promise of secrecy.
+Shyamaldas has two sons, Chandrakant and Vinu, and a daughter, Kusum.
+Due to his alcoholic father's behaviour, Chandrakant is disheartened and falls for schemes of Madanrai and the prostitute Bansari who are plotting to get his property.
+Sushila, a sister-in-law of Chandrakant's wife Gunsundari, has a troubled relationship with his husband Vasantrai who takes away her necklace.
+Gunsundari helps her by giving her some money which she can not reveal to anyone due to promise of secrecy.
 She gets into trouble for it later.
 Gunsundari tries to save his husband by seducing him back to his family but was cast out to streets.
 She eventually meets her husband Chandrakant who has been to streets now.
 At the end, it is found that dead Shyamaldas has left all his property to Chandrakant.